epsi-rns/epsi-rns.github.io/_posts/opensource/2014/2014-11-02-openbox-green-garden.markdown

 <hr/>

 One of the most common component in Openbox is the famous tint2 panel.
+You can see how the taskbar has different tint2 looks form those screenshot above.

-You can pick one of my collection here
+You can pick tint2 configuration from my collection here

 * <https://github.com/epsi-rns/dotfiles/tree/master/openbox.arch/tint2>